Watch these 6 startups compete in Pitchers & Pitches tomorrow – TechCrunch

 You can’t have a competition without a prize, and this one’s pretty nifty.
 The winning startup scores a consulting session with cela, a company that connects early-stage startups to accelerators and incubators that can help scale their businesses.

 Hannah Webb, CEO of Findster Technologies, winner of the first Pitchers & Pitches session, dishes on the result of her P&P experience.
 “Disrupt and Digital Startup Alley haven’t even officially started yet, and we’ve already seen great benefits. cela introduced us to multiple accelerators in the NYC area and one is a perfect fit for our company’s situation.”

-Now without further ado, the panel of judges waiting to be impressed includes two top VCs — Konstantine Buhler, Partner at Sequoia Capital and Anne Gifford, Investor at Tusk Ventures and two pitch-savvy TechCrunch editors — Anthony Ha and Darrell Etherington.
+Now, without further ado, the panel of judges waiting to be impressed includes two top VCs — Konstantine Buhler, partner at Sequoia Capital, and Anne Gifford, investor at Tusk Ventures — and two pitch-savvy TechCrunch editors, Anthony Ha and Darrell Etherington.

 As for the early-stage startups taking the mound, they are: